 Zero or more output classes: filters the log requests per configured, formats the accepted log requests to a single log string, and outputs the string to a specific destination.
 Typical destinations: console, local file, cloud.

 To make it convenient for component to perform log requests and have their component ID and version included in every log request they do, tagging provides a simple class that wraps around the base logging implementation providing exactly the same APIs.
 The component can set its ID and version in that wrapper class, and every log request the component makes via that wrapper class will automatically be extended with the component’s ID and version.

+3.1.2.6.1 Cloud logging

 Data handling: